Freight Shipping from San Bernardino to Baltimore

 How much does it cost to ship freight from San Bernardino to Baltimore?

-Full truckload (FTL) rates from San Bernardino, CA to Baltimore, MD currently range from $6,323-$7,794 for a standard dry van load over the 2,941-mile route.
+Full truckload (FTL) rates from San Bernardino, CA to Baltimore, MD currently range $6,323-$7,794 (roughly $2.15-$2.67 per mile over 2,941 miles).
 LTL shipments typically cost $1,818-$2,900 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently balanced on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from San Bernardino to Baltimore?